 So which companies will likely be the next dividend blowups?
 According to the above criteria, possibly these two:

 FCF Payout Ratio

 Data from Yahoo!
 Finance and Capital IQ, a division of Standard & Poor's.

-Their yields are moderately high, while their free cash flow payout ratios suggest they may not be able to afford those payouts.
-And they're facing other challenges as well.
+While their yields are only moderately high, their free cash flow payout suggest they may not be able to afford those payouts.

-CPFL has a stated policy of paying at least 50% of its net income in the form of dividends, but it tends to pay around twice that amount.
-Add in huge capital expenditures, and you have a company that is paying out way more cash in dividends than it takes in.
+It's a similar story for CPFL, the Brazilian utility giant.
+Management has a stated policy of paying at least 50% of its net income in the form of dividends, but it tends to pay around twice that amount.
+Add in huge commitments to capital expenditures, and you have a company that is paying out way more cash in dividends than it takes in.